robabram/Quickstart-Secure-Django-Template/README.md

 *Note: Features are explained in more detail below*

 * Oauth2 authentication with server side encrypting/decrypting/refreshing of tokens.
-* REST API with auto documenation using Swagger.
+* Example REST API with auto documentation using Swagger.
 * NGINX configuration using FastCGI and UWSGI.
 * Oauth2 unit test templates.
 * Celery configuration.